Unity-Technologies/Addressables-Sample/README.md

   * The component type we chose to care about.
   * Note that this file includes a concrete version of the ComponentReference.
 This is needed because if your game code just specified a ComponentReference<ColorChanger> it could not serialize or show up in the inspector.
 This ComponentReferenceColorChanger is what makes serialization and the inspector UI work.
   * Releasing a ComponentReference<TComponent> should be done through `ReleaseInstance()` in the ComponentReference<TComponent> class.
 To release an instance directly, see our implementation of ReleaseInstance to understand the requirements.
-* Samples/Addressables/1.19.19/ComponentReference/ComponentReference - ComponentReference<TComponent>
-  * This is the class that inherits from AssetReference.
-It is generic and does not specify which Components it might care about.
-A concrete child of this class is required for serialization to work.
-  * At edit-time it validates that the asset set on it is a GameObject with the required Component.
-  * At runtime it can load/instantiate the GameObject, then return the desired component.
-API matches base class (LoadAssetAsync & InstantiateAsync).

 #### *Basic/Sprite Land*
 *2019.3.0a11+* - Sprite demo is back.
 There was an engine bug causing a crash when loading out of sprite sheets that caused us to remove this demo.
 This is in 2019.3 alpha, and is being backported to 2019.2 and 2018.4.
 If you use this demo, and your game crashes, or you get warnings about "gfx" not on main thread, you don't have a fixed version of the platform.